 The guidelines are aimed at clinical professionals directly involved with, and responsible for, the care of pregnant women living with HIV.
 The 2018 guidelines have identified significant developments that have either led to a change in recommendation or a change in the strength of recommendation.
 More detail has been added in areas of controversy, particularly breastfeeding.
 New data that simply support the existing data have not routinely been included in this revision.
 A new section on the postpartum management of women has been added.
 Of note, the term ‘HIV’ refers to HIV-1 throughout these guidelines, unless HIV-2 is specified.

-The purpose of the 2019 interim review is to identify significant developments that would either lead to a change in recommendation or a change in the strength of recommendation.
+The purpose of a further 2019 interim review is to update significant developments that would either lead to a change in recommendation or a change in the strength of recommendation.
 These changes and the supporting evidence are highlighted.
-More detail has been added in areas of controversy.
+Additional information has been provided in areas of controversy.

 The comments received during the public consultation can be found below.
 All comments were reviewed and discussed and the guidelines amended where appropriate.